.. Customs Demo (EAI)

 CcpCustomerbyduty_bill_to_acct_nbr == trprt_bill_to_acct_nbr - Match found: creates a

-ShipmentPartyimporter row; no match: logs a warning
+ShipmentPartyimporter row; (if no match, logs a warning)

 - Looks up